MARKOLOUSUS/MARKOLOUSUS/README.md

 ## ⚡ Fun Facts
 * 🤔 Introvert but curious about everything
+* 🌿 I'm an INFJ (Introversion, Intuition, Feeling, and Judging)
 * 🎮 Plays games (HSR, ZZZ, Roblox, etc.)
 * 🧠 Likes thinking deeply about life and tech

-⭐ *“Still learning, still building, one step at a time.”*
+⭐ *“Still learning, still building, one step at a time.” *